Generic Name: esomeprazole (ES-oh-MEP-ra-zole)

 Esomeprazole is used for:

 Short-term treatment of gastroesophageal reflux disease (GERD) in patients with irritation and swelling of the esophagus when medicine cannot be taken by mouth.
+It is also used to reduce the risk of bleeding ulcers after a certain procedure (endoscopy).
 It may also be used for other conditions as determined by your doctor.

 Esomeprazole is a proton pump inhibitor (PPI).
 It works by decreasing the amount of acid produced in the stomach.